berichan/SysBot.NET-Mobile/README.md

 **What is this?**

-SysBot.NET with a Xamarin.Forms frontend for the UI.
+[SysBot.NET](https://github.com/kwsch/SysBot.NET) with a Xamarin.Forms frontend for the UI.
+Contains both the [SysBot.Pokemon](https://github.com/kwsch/SysBot.NET) and [SysBot.AnimalCrossing](https://github.com/kwsch/SysBot.AnimalCrossing) core.

 Currently only works with Android, I don't own an iOS device.
-Contains both the SysBot.Pokemon and SysBot.AnimalCrossing core.

 **Is this fully functional?**